scottx611x/CSCI-S-40/Homework/Homework5.md

 #### 4.)
 Assume that you are submitting your homework via email.
 Describe in detail the methodology for using a digital signature using public-key cryptography to sign and submit your homework.
 (Note that an email that is digitally signed is not the same as encrypting it.)

-Emails are signed with the private key of the sending domains
+DomainKeys (DKIM) combat spam emails by digitally signing them with the private key of the sending domain.

 #### 5.)
 Describe the functionality and operation of a SIP proxy server and also the other types of SIP servers that would be used in a network to support VoIP.
 Try to be clear and specific in your answer about the functionality of each server since current real-world product implementations combine a lot of the functionality into a single box.